-The PSAT will be administered to juniors at RBHS on October 25, 2017.
+The PSAT will be administered to all Assisi Scholars in the 10th and 11th grade at RBHS on October 12, 2022.
 The PSAT is designed as an early indicator of a students readiness for college level work.
 Review your answers, check your test booklet, and understand where you made your mistakes.
 Use this as a learning experience.
 Be sure to review the "Improving your skills" section.
 Please contact your counselor if you have questions.

 Score: The PSAT/NMSQT® score reports provide three different scores on the 20-to-80 scale, one each for critical reading, math problem solving, and writing skills.

 Selection Index: Also on your score report is the “Selection Index”, which is the sum of the three scores (CR+M+WS).
 The Selection Index ranges from 60 to 240.
 The National Merit Scholarship Corporation will use this score to determine those to be honored by its scholarship program.
 Of the more than 1.5 million test takers, about 55,000 will earn scores high enough to qualify for recognition.
 These students will be notified in September, 2017.

 Percentiles: Percentiles allow you to compare your scores with those of other juniors.
 For example, a student with a percentile of 53 has earned a score better than 53 out of every 100 college-bound juniors who took the test.

 Score Range: No test measures precisely what you know.
 Think of a score as a range from a few points below to a few points above the score earned.
 They show how much your scores would likely vary if you took the PSAT/NMSQT® a number of times.